koza

 Options:

--n, --nodes TEXT: Node files or glob patterns (can specify multiple)-e, --edges TEXT: Edge files or glob patterns (can specify multiple)-m, --mappings TEXT: SSSOM mapping files or glob patterns (can specify multiple)-d, --input-dir TEXT: Directory to auto-discover KGX files--mappings-dir TEXT: Directory containing SSSOM mapping files-o, --output TEXT: Path to output database file (default: temporary)--export: Export final clean data to files--export-dir TEXT: Directory for exported files (required if --export)-f, --format [tsv|jsonl|parquet]: Output format for exported files [default: tsv]--archive: Export as archive (tar) instead of loose files--compress: Compress archive as tar.gz (requires --archive)--graph-name TEXT: Name for graph files in archive (default: merged_graph)--skip-normalize: Skip normalization step--skip-prune: Skip pruning step--keep-singletons: Keep singleton nodes (default) [default: True]--remove-singletons: Move singleton nodes to separate table-q, --quiet: Suppress output-p, --progress: Show progress bars [default: True]--help: Show this message and exit.
+-n, --nodes TEXT: Node files or glob patterns (can specify multiple)-e, --edges TEXT: Edge files or glob patterns (can specify multiple)-m, --mappings TEXT: SSSOM mapping files or glob patterns (can specify multiple)-d, --input-dir TEXT: Directory to auto-discover KGX files--mappings-dir TEXT: Directory containing SSSOM mapping files-o, --output TEXT: Path to output database file (default: temporary)--export: Export final clean data to files--export-dir TEXT: Directory for exported files (required if --export)-f, --format [tsv|jsonl|parquet]: Output format for exported files [default: tsv]--archive: Export as archive (tar) instead of loose files--compress: Compress archive as tar.gz (requires --archive)--graph-name TEXT: Name for graph files in archive (default: merged_graph)--skip-normalize: Skip normalization step--skip-prune: Skip pruning step--keep-singletons: Keep singleton nodes (default) [default: True]--remove-singletons: Move singleton nodes to separate table--required-node-field TEXT: Node fields that must be present and non-empty (can specify multiple)--required-edge-field TEXT: Edge fields that must be present and non-empty (can specify multiple)--force-single-valued TEXT: Collapse this Biolink-multivalued slot to a scalar during the join step, keeping only the first array element (repeatable).
+Default: none — Biolink multivalued slots are preserved as arrays.-q, --quiet: Suppress output-p, --progress: Show progress bars [default: True]--help: Show this message and exit.

 koza report